A wheely good story

 History of rail in Palmerston North

-Explore these and other photos of the city's rail history on Manawatū Heritage.
+The Main Street Station served Palmerston North from 1891 to 1963.
+You can explore photos of the city's rail history on Manawatū Heritage.
 And if you've got photos of your own, we'd love to see them.
 Please consider sharing them to Manawatū Heritage to help us build our archive.

 The railway was once based in The Square but after causing bottlenecks the station was moved to the area we now know as the Railway Land around 1891.
 The area was used for moving stock, passengers and goods throughout the lower North Island.